Royal Palace of Brussels: Functions

-Unlike most European royal residences, the Palace of Brussels is today no longer the real residence of the Kings of the Belgians, who prefer to live in the Palace of Laeken.
-It was under Leopold III that the palace really only became a place of work, housing the king's office as well as the services of his House.
+Unlike most European royal residences, the Palace of Brussels is no longer the real residence of the Kings of the Belgians, who prefer to live in the Palace of Laeken.
+It was under Leopold III that the palace really only became a place of work, housing the king's office as well as the services of his household.
 It was also at the palace that the Councils of Ministers took place, then often chaired by the king.
-Leopold III being reluctant to play the game of the parliamentary regime of the time, he only rarely convened these meetings which then took place elsewhere.
+Leopold III being reluctant to play the game of the parliamentary regime of the time, he only rarely convened these meetings, which then took place elsewhere.

 Although it is no longer the private residence of the sovereigns, the palace has continued to house members of the royal family and to see important events take place for them.
-Only one king was born there (Leopold II, on 9 April 1835), none died there, but many marriages took place there: we note, among many others, that of the future Leopold II with Marie-Henriette of Habsburg-Lorraine, that of Princess Charlotte with Archduke Maximilian, that of Prince Albert of Liège with Paola Ruffo di Calabria, that of King Baudouin with Fabiola de Mora y Aragón or even that of Prince Philippe with Mathilde d'Udekem d'Acoz.
+Only one king was born there (Leopold II, on 9 April 1835), none died there, but many marriages took place there: among many others, that of the future Leopold II with Marie-Henriette of Habsburg-Lorraine, that of Princess Charlotte with Archduke Maximilian, that of Prince Albert of Liège with Paola Ruffo di Calabria, that of King Baudouin with Fabiola de Mora y Aragón and that of Prince Philippe with Mathilde d'Udekem d'Acoz.

 The palace plays a big role in the receptions of international personalities.
-Currently, the very many ambassadors accredited to Belgium are received by the king in the Hall of Mirrors.
+Currently, the many ambassadors accredited to Belgium are received by the king in the Hall of Mirrors.
 The palace can also serve more specific functions: for instance, during the First World War and on the initiative of Queen Elisabeth, it became a military hospital of the Red Cross.
-As often mentioned, it has a facade 50% longer than that of Buckingham Palace in London, but its floor area of 33027 m2 is less than half of Buckingham Palace's floor area at 77000 m2.
+As often mentioned, it has a façade 50% longer than that of Buckingham Palace in London, but its floor area of 33027 m2 is less than half of Buckingham Palace's floor area at 77000 m2.